How Do You Remove Black Marks from Composite Decking?

 Now that you know what the cause and what the marks are, here are a few things that you can try to remove.

-- For Black Stains – For blank stains left by various objects, such as ink or dirt, you will want to try cleaning the decking first.
+For black stains left by various objects, such as ink or dirt, you will want to try cleaning the decking first.
 To give composite decking a thorough clean, you can use a mild soapy water solution.
-With a scrub, gently brush the stained area.
-If the stain persists, you can try using stain-removing products for deckings.
+With a soft bristle brush, gently scrub the stained area.
+If the stain persists, you can try using stain-removing products for decking.
 However, it’s best to avoid using abrasive and harsh chemicals, such as chlorine bleach.
 Instead, use approved cleaning products such as hydrogen peroxide solutions.
 You will want to contact your decking board manufacturers for more information on what you can use.

-- For Moulds and Mildew – Another common cause for black marks appearing on your decking is mould growth.
-While composite deckings are more resistant to fungi, they can still grow if not properly maintained.
+Another common cause for black marks appearing on your decking is mould growth.
+While composite decking is more resistant to fungi, it can still grow if not properly maintained.
 If it happens, you can use either commercial mould and mildew removers or DIY cleaning solutions.
 If you want the latter, you can try using vinegar and baking soda.
 To use them, scrub the mouldy part with soapy water.
 After rinsing, pour vinegar on the affected area and sprinkle some baking soda.
 Let it sit for a few minutes.
 Then, scrub it with a brush.
+Do not let the baking soda and vinegar solution dry out.
 Repeat if necessary.

-- For Scuff Marks – The black marks on your decking can also be scuff marks, caused by boots, pointy heels, and sharp shoes.
+The black marks on your decking can also be scuff marks caused by high heel shoes and boots.
 They can be stains, or they can be minor scratches.
 If it’s the former, you can clean and scrub it away.
-But if they left scratches, don’t fret.
+But if they have caused scratches, don’t fret.
 There still are a few things that you can do.
 For minor ones, you can try using a wire brush to blend the scratches away.
 However, for boards with grained textures, you will want to do it as gently as possible.
 Too much brushing can be abrasive and remove the patterns or textures.

-These are only a few solutions to common causes of black marks in composite decking.
-If you are still unsure, you may want to contact your boards’ manufacturers for technical assistance.
+These are only a few solutions to common causes of black marks on composite decking.
+If you are still unsure, you may want to contact your board’s manufacturers for technical assistance.
 They can point you in the right direction when it comes to fixing these problems.